jmrr/phd_thesis/Viva/preparation.md

  These signatures can be envisioned as internal landmarks of a building, which can be used to recalibrate mobile phone's positions whilst dead-reckoning can be used to track distance (with accelerometers' step count) travelled. **War-drive** is not needed, nor are floorplans.
 Given the crowdsourcing of these journeys, dead-reckoning is recalibrated over time.
-    - Acceleromenter, gyroscope, compass for dead-reckoning.
+    - Accelerometer, gyroscope, compass for dead-reckoning.
     - Combinations of these to detect special landmarks, i.e. elevators, stairs.
     - Organic Landmarks (OLMs): clustered landmarks.
     - Distinctive WiFi areas to provide landmarks: